ArcanaFramework/fileformats/_sources/developer.rst.txt

 While the standard mixin classes should cover the large majority standard formats, in the wild-west of science data formats you are likely to need to design custom validators for your format.
-This is simply done by adding a new property to the class using the `@property` decorator.
+This is done by adding a property to the class using the `fileformats.core.validated_property` decorator.
+Validated properties should check the validity of an aspect of the file, and raise a `FormatMismatchError` if the file does not match the expected pattern.

+To detect the presence of associated files, you can use the `select_by_ext` method of the file object, which selects a single file from a list of file paths that matches given extension, raising a FormatMismatchError if either no files or multiple files are found.

 Take for example the `GIS shapefile structure <https://www.earthdatascience.org/courses/earth-analytics/spatial-data-r/shapefile-structure/>`_, it is a file-set consisting of 3 to 6 files differentiated by their extensions.
-To implement this class we use the ``@property`` decorator.
+To implement this class we use the ``@validated_property`` decorator.
 We inherit from the :class:`.WithAdjacentFiles` mixin so that neighbouring files (i.e. files with the same stem but different extension) are included when the class is instantiated with just the primary ".shp" file.